-This unique four-day comprehensive
+This unique and comprehensive

 course